 During the decade under analysis, renters as a share of all households in British Columbia increased slightly from about 30% to about 32%.
 A smaller share of households in the CVRD are renters, but the same upward trend is present: renters increased from 20% to 22% of all households.
-Saltair bucked the trend with a decreasing renter share (from 13% in 2006 to 10% in 2016), making it the jurisdiction with the lowest rental share in 2016.
+Electoral area G bucked the trend with a continuously decreasing renter share (from 12% in 2006 to 10% in 2016), making it the jurisdiction with the lowest rental share in 2016.